Food Science and Human Nutrition (FSHN)

 FSHN 469 Nutrition Counseling Skills (2) Theory and practice in nutritional counseling.
 Combined lecture and discussion on nutrition/dietary counseling.
 Knowledge and theories.
 Application through lab experiences including role playing, case presentations, and performing actual counseling sessions.
 A-F only.
 Pre: 467 (or concurrent) or consent.

-FSHN 475 Human Nutrition for Health Professionals (3) Basic principles and practices; includes sources and functions of nutrients, nutritional needs and habits.
-Intended for students in pre-nursing and nursing, and graduate students in health professions.
-Pre: CHEM 151 (or higher) or BIOC 241 (or higher); PHYL 141 or ZOOL 141.
+FSHN 475 Applied Human Nutrition (3) Application of basic nutrition principles; includes sources and functions of essential nutrients and food patterns compatible with nutrient needs, health, disease prevention, and sustainability.
+Intended for undergraduate and graduate students.
+Pre: CHEM 161 (or higher) or BIOC 241 (or higher); PHYL 141, BIOL 171; or consent.
 DB

 FSHN 477L Food Analysis Lab (2) (2 3-hr Lab) Application of different chemical and physical methods for the identification and quantitation of food components.
 Co-requisite: 477.
-(Alt. years: spring) DY
+DY

 FSHN 480 Nutrition in Exercise and Sport (3) Effects of physiologic demands of exercise on nutrition.
 Emphasis on physiologic and biochemical basis for nutrition recommendations to enhance exercise participation and optimize athletic performance.
-Pre: 185 or consent.
+Pre: 185, and PHYL 103 or 141 or 301.
 (Cross-listed as KRS 480) DB

 FSHN 485 Nutritional Biochemistry I (3) Metabolism and biochemistry of carbohydrates, lipids, and proteins, including chemical structure, digestion, absorption, transport, cellular/molecular functions in human nutrition; integration of metabolic pathways; energy metabolism and balance, including relevance to chronic disease.
-Pre: PHYL 142/142L or PHYL 302/302L; BIOC 341 or higher or MBBE 375 or MBBE 402.
+Pre: 185; PHYL 142/142L or PHYL 302/302L; BIOC 341 or higher (or concurrent) or MBBE 402 (or concurrent); or consent.
 DB

 FSHN 486 Nutritional Biochemistry II (3) Metabolism and biochemistry of vitamins, minerals, and dietary fiber, including chemical structure, digestion, absorption, transport, and cellular/molecular functions in human nutrition; relevance to establishing nutrient requirements and to mechanisms of chronic disease.
 Pre: 485 or consent.
 DB